What is knee pain and why does it occur?

 - Calf muscles: Supports knee flexion and ankle stability

-"In my work with athletes and pain patients, I see time and again: Those who neglect the muscles surrounding their knees struggle with more problems in the long run.
-Three simple exercises, performed for 10 minutes daily, can do more than the best ointment."
+"In my work with athletes and pain patients, I consistently see: those who neglect their knee-surrounding muscles struggle with more problems in the long run.
+Three simple exercises, performed for 10 minutes daily, can achieve more than the best ointment."

 The wisdom of our grandmothers combined with modern knowledge results in powerful home remedies.
 My own grandmother, a pharmacist who lived to be 102, taught me these timeless methods: